Jason Priestley

 Jason Bradford Priestley (born August 28, 1969) is a Canadian-American actor and television director.
 Priestley starred as virtuous Brandon Walsh on the television series Beverly Hills, 90210 (1990–1998, 2000).
 His other television roles include Richard "Fitz" Fitzpatrick in the show Call Me Fitz (2010–2013) and Matt Shade in the Canadian series Private Eyes (2016–2021).

 Early life

-Jason Bradford Priestley was born on August 28, 1969, in North Vancouver, British Columbia.
-His mother, Sharon Kirk, was an actress and acting coach.
-He is a graduate of Argyle Secondary School in North Vancouver.
-He has an older sister, actress Justine Priestley, and two step-siblings, Karin and Kristi.
-He became a naturalized American citizen in 2007.
+Jason Bradford Priestley was born on August 28, 1969, in Vancouver, British Columbia to father Lorne Dale Priestley and mother Sharon Kirk who was an actress and acting coach.

 Career

 Priestley first started his television career doing commercials for companies such as Fletcher's Meats and then guest-starring as Bobby Conrad a.k.a.
 Roberto Coronado Jr., a mobster's grandson, in the early 1987 episode "A Piece of Cake" from the fourth and final season of the television series Airwolf, and appeared in two episodes of 21 Jump Street in 1987–88, as 'Pencil' on Quantum Leap (E1S8 May 1989), then moved on to the 1989 short-lived sitcom Sister Kate, which starred Stephanie Beacham.
 He played Todd, one of the foster children under the care of Sister Kate, an English nun.